jqueryscript/ChatGPT-Resources/README.md

 - [Free-AUTO-GPT-with-NO-API](https://github.com/IntelligenzaArtificiale/Free-AUTO-GPT-with-NO-API) - A repository that offers a simple version of Autogpt, an autonomous AI agent capable of performing tasks independently.
 - [mini-agi](https://github.com/muellerberndt/mini-agi) - A minimal general-purpose autonomous agent based on GPT-3.5 / GPT-4.
 Can analyze stock prices, perform network security tests, create art, and order pizza.
 - [Chrome-GPT](https://github.com/richardyc/Chrome-GPT) - An AutoGPT agent that controls Chrome on your desktop.
+- [GPTeam](https://github.com/101dotxyz/GPTeam) - GPTeam uses GPT-4 to create multiple agents who collaborate to achieve predefined goals.
+- [Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT) - Free Auto GPT with NO paids API is a repository that offers a simple version of Auto GPT, an autonomous AI agent capable of performing tasks independently.

 ## Libraries